 Interns must have a minimum of 100 hours of experience with children and families in non-healthcare settings, such as a daycare, school environment, camp, or development center.
 A minimum of 100 hours of fieldwork or volunteer experience in a child life program under the supervision of a child life specialist is also required.

-To apply, please complete the Common Child Life Internship Application according to ACLP deadlines, and include a minimum of two letters of recommendation.
-For more information about our internship training, please contact Theresa Leonis, internship coordinator, at email@example.com.
+To apply, please complete the Common Child Life Internship Application according to ACLP deadlines and mail the completed application to Theresa Leonis, NYU Langone Hospital—Long Island, 259 First Street, Pediatrics 5 North, Mineola, NY 11501.
+We do not accept applications through email.
+For more information about our internship training, please contact Theresa Leonis at firstname.lastname@example.org.